joycecq/joycecq.github.io/_pages/about.md

 News
 ==
 * (Jun.
+2025) I was awarded Glasgow/HKU Early Career Mobility Funds 2025-26.
+(Only 12 people received this award in HKU)
+* (Jun.
 2025) One first-author paper, "[Space-ground Fluid AI for 6G Edge Intelligence](https://arxiv.org/pdf/2411.15845)", has been accepted by <font color = "green">Engineering</font> (Q1)
  for publication.
 * (Jun.
 2025) We will deliver our tutorial, "[Towards 6G Intelligence in Space-Ground Integrated Networks: Random Access, Mobility Management, and Federated Learning](https://www.ieee-icct.org/tutorial-1.html)", at IEEE ICCT 2025.
 See you in Shenyang!